-Adult Dog Level 1: For dogs 6 months and older, this class covers basics like sit, stay, and recall.
+Fundamentals (formerly Adult Dog Level 1): For dogs 6 months and older, this class covers basics like sit, stay, and recall.

-Adult Dog Level 2: This is a more advanced class focusing on behaviors like heel, wait, and more advanced recall techniques practiced on long lines in the store.
+Advanced (formerly Adult Dog Level 2): This is a more advanced class focusing on behaviors like heel, wait, and more advanced recall techniques practiced on long lines in the store.

-Canine Good Citizen (CGC) preparatory course: After Adult 2, your dog can take this class to work on the manners that are demonstrated in the CGC test.
+Canine Good Citizen (CGC) preparatory course: After Advanced, your dog can take this class to work on the manners that are demonstrated in the CGC test.

 Petco also offers private lessons, in-person or virtual for adult dogs.